Stall.

 Washington Performing Arts Society’s 9th Street Crossings Festival in the historic Pension Building (National Register of Historic Places) currently National Building Museum, Washington, DC.

-Designed by John Driscoll, the rotating loudspeaker, suspended above the dancers at center stage, creates dynamic movement pattern which are sympathetic to the circular structure and distinctive motion of the dancers.
-Phil Edelstein works closely with John through animation.
+Rotating Loudspeaker, suspended above the dancers at center stage, creates dynamic movement pattern which are sympathetic to the circular structure and distinctive motion of the dancers.
+Phil Edelstein works closely with John Driscoll through animation.
 The speakers are one unit that rotates both left and right at different speeds, stopping when directed, during Stall., to engage with loudspeakers positioned in four corners of the large building space (USA).
 Midway through the performance, dancers stop dancing (exit) and the rotating loudspeakers perform (see performance video 19:55 to 26:02).
 The instrumental loudspeaker disperses sound into the space and takes advantage of the resonant and reflective characteristics of the performance space.
 Sound images, created by the interaction of the space and the rotating loudspeaker, combine with music for four peripheral speakers making an acoustical phenomena which could be described as a sonic architecture.
 The preferred space is an open architectural space where the audience surrounds the dance space and is located between the rotating loudspeaker and the peripheral sound field.

 Dance / Choreography & Performance:

-Dale Crittenberger and Maida Withers
+Dancers: Dale Crittenberger and Maida Withers

 Stall.
 October 20, 1981, premiered in the United States in Washington, DC in Washington Performing Arts Society’s 9th Street Crossings Festival in the historic Pension Building (National Register of Historic Places) currently National Building Museum.
-Doug Wheeler, WPAS, produced the USA premiere and hosted a pre-concert dinner at the Pension Building for special guests and donors prior to the performance of Stall. (see photo below)
+Doug Wheeler, WPAS, produced the USA premiere and hosted a pre-concert dinner at the Pension Building for special guests and donors prior to the performance of Stall. (photo below)

 Elvi Moore, Eric Withers, Maida Withers, Marc Withers, Doug Wheeler

-. an evening length collaborative performance of dance, sound sculpture, and music (1981) 9th Street Crossing Festival, Washington, DC
+Stall. an evening length collaborative performance of dance, sound sculpture, and music (1981) 9th Street Crossing Festival, Washington, DC

 Maida Withers, choreography